David Devine (director): Early life

 David Devine was born in Toronto, Ontario.
 He is the son of Hugh Brian and Beverley (née Brown) Devine.
 His father emigrated from Belfast to Toronto.
 He attended Northview Heights Collegiate Institute.
 In the late 1960s, he showed an aptitude for playing music.

 Devine attended Victoria College in the University of Toronto, where he studied with his literary hero, Professor Northrop Frye.
 Devine graduated with a B.A. in 1976.
 As a student he was the editor of the University Newspaper, The Strand.

 He started his career working for CBC Television as an investigative researcher on the television shows: The Ombudsman and The Fifth Estate.
 He then returned to university to pursue his graduate degree at the UCLA School of Theater, Film and Television, graduating with an MFA in Film Production and Directing.
 Devine attended lectures with Eugène Ionesco at the UCLA Theatre school.
-He also attended classes at the UCLA Anderson School of Management studying entertainment business with Peter Guber, Sir Alan Parker, Lord David Puttnam and Robert Bookman.
+He also attended classes at the UCLA Business School studying entertainment business with Peter Guber, Sir Alan Parker, Lord David Puttnam and Robert Bookman.
 Devine's Project Three film at UCLA, co-produced and co-directed with creative partner Lon Diamond, starred Robin Williams and David Letterman.
 David's UCLA thesis film, Jeeves Takes Charge, was optioned from Andrew Lloyd Webber and choreographed by Gillian Lynne and rehearsed at the RSC in Stratford-upon- Avon.